-SR for the WEM is, by default, provided by Synergy, although System Management may also contract with other Market Participants to provide SR where it is cost-effective to do so.
-The IMO pays Synergy for its services in accordance with the formula prescribed in clause 9.9.2(f) of the Market Rules.
+SR for the WEM is, by default, provided by Synergy, although System Management may also contract with other market participants to provide SR where it is cost-effective to do so.
+AEMO pays Synergy for its services in accordance with the formula prescribed in clause 9.9.2(f) of the Market Rules.

-Two of the key parameters of the formula in clause 9.9.2(f) are the Margin_Peak and Margin_Off-Peak, which are to be proposed by the IMO to the ERA each financial year.
+Two of the key parameters of the formula in clause 9.9.2(f) are the Margin_Peak and Margin_Off-Peak, which are to be proposed by AEMO to the ERA each financial year.
 These parameters are intended to reflect the payment margin (i.e. as a percentage of the Balancing Price in either the peak or off-peak periods) that, when multiplied by the volume of SR provided and the Balancing Price, will compensate Synergy for energy sales foregone and losses in generator efficiency resulting from backing off generation to provide SR. Clause 3.13.3A(a) stipulates that:

-(a) by 30 November prior to the start of the Financial Year, the IMO must submit a proposal for the Financial Year to the Economic Regulation Authority:
+(a) by 30 November prior to the start of the Financial Year, AEMO must submit a proposal for the Financial Year to the Economic Regulation Authority:

-- i. for the reserve availability payment margin applying for Peak Trading Intervals, Margin_Peak, the IMO must take account of: - 1. the margin Synergy could reasonably have been expected to earn on energy sales forgone due to the supply of Spinning Reserve during Peak Trading Intervals; and - the loss in efficiency of Synergy Registered Facilities that System Management has scheduled to provide Spinning Reserve during Peak Trading Intervals that could reasonably be expected due to the scheduling of those reserves; - ii for the reserve availability payment margin applying for Off-Peak Trading Intervals, Margin_Off-Peak, the IMO must take account of: - the margin Synergy could reasonably have been expected to earn on energy sales forgone due to the supply of Spinning Reserve during Off-Peak Trading Intervals; and - 2. the loss in efficiency of Synergy Registered Facilities that System Management has scheduled to provide Spinning Reserve during Off-Peak Trading Intervals that could reasonably be expected due to the scheduling of those reserves.
+- i. for the reserve availability payment margin applying for Peak Trading Intervals, Margin_Peak, AEMO must take account of: - 1. the margin Synergy could reasonably have been expected to earn on energy sales forgone due to the supply of Spinning Reserve Service during Peak Trading Intervals; and - the loss in efficiency of Synergy's Scheduled Generators that System Management has scheduled (or caused to be scheduled) to provide Spinning Reserve Service during Peak Trading Intervals that could reasonably be expected due to the scheduling of those reserves; - ii for the reserve availability payment margin applying for Off-Peak Trading Intervals, Margin_Off-Peak, AEMO must take account of: - 1. the margin Synergy could reasonably have been expected to earn on energy sales forgone due to the supply of Spinning Reserve Service during Off-Peak Trading Intervals; and - the loss in efficiency of Synergy's Scheduled Generators that System Management has scheduled (or caused to be scheduled) to provide Spinning Reserve Service during Off-Peak Trading Intervals that could reasonably be expected due to the scheduling of those reserves.